secretstartups/handbook/team/structure/working-groups/database-scalability/time-decay.html.md

    The major purpose of partitioning is accessing tables that are as small as possible.
 If they get too large by themselves, queries will start underperforming and we may have to re-partition (split) them in even smaller partitions.

-The perfect partitioning scheme keeps all queries over a dataset almost always over a single partition, with some cases going over two partitions and seldomly over multiple partitions being an acceptable balance.
-We should also target for partitions that are as small as possible, bellow 5-10M records and/or 10GB each.
+The perfect partitioning scheme keeps **all queries over a dataset almost always over a single partition**, with some cases going over two partitions and seldomly over multiple partitions being an acceptable balance.
+We should also target for **partitions that are as small as possible**, bellow 5-10M records and/or 10GB each maximum.

 Partitioning can be combined with other strategies to either prune (drop) old partitions, move them to cheaper storage inside the database or move them outside of the database (archive or use of other types of storage engines).